AmelN/RPM-App/README.md

 [Epic Action Cinematic by Infraction [No Copyright Music] / Heroes](https://www.youtube.com/watch?v=lpEL1Nt6rJk)<br />

 ### Process highlights
-This is a quick overview of the process through 5 steps, and of course more details will be shared when showcasing the demo during the presentation.
+This is a quick overview of the process through 5 steps detailed below.
+More details will be shared when showcasing the demo during the presentation.

 1. ##### Set up the game environment
 I started by importing the packages used for the environment to compose a small sample demo scene.
 I used the cave and ruins assets.
 These were added to the project, so I can have a small gameplay sequence followed by a cutscene. <br />
 Some of the assets were using the Built-in Renderer pipeline, so I needed to upgrade some of the materials to URP to make sure they work properly. <br />
 I then decided to use some of these same assets to create a menu scene as well. <br />
-I also used the Unity terrain tools to set up a small surrounding environment.
+I also used the Unity Terrain Tools to set up a small surrounding environment.

 2. ##### Created main Menu
 In the main menu, I set up a simple scene where we can see the avatar in idle animation with some menu button options: <br />